threefoldfoundation/info_sdk/src/gettingstarted/getting_on_stellar.md

 ### Stellar Decentralized exchange
 StellarX, The Stellar decentralized exchange can be used to buy TFTs.

-More info can be found [here](https://github.com/threefoldfoundation/info_threefold/blob/development/src/docs/token/how_to_buy/stellarx.md)
+More info can be found [here](tft_stellarx.md)

 ## How to get FreeTFTs

+Every 3bot gives right to 1000 FreeTFTs, available to pay capacity on the Threefold network.
+To claim your 1000 FreeTFT, go to the website

+TODO add FreeTFT faucet website

 ## Pay capacity